Travel disruption warning for rail and road users

 People in parts of Scotland have been advised to plan their journeys in advance as disruption on the roads and railways impact weekend services.

-Those travelling into Glasgow have been urged to consider their route before setting off due to road closures and to consider using public transport.
+Those travelling into Glasgow have been urged to consider their route before setting off to avoid road closures and to consider using public transport.

-However, ScotRail and TransPennine Express warned that rail services are limited in some areas.
+However, ScotRail and TransPennine Express warned that rail services were limited in some areas.

 Passengers have also complained of overcrowding on other routes.